Skip to content

 ENTRYPOINT ["python", "-u", "wandb_tester.py"]

-3. When we want to run the image, what we need to do is including a environment variables that contains the API key we generated.
+3. When we want to run the image, what we need to do is including an environment variable that contains the API key we generated.
 This will then authenticate the docker container with the wandb server:

 docker run -e WANDB_API_KEY=<your-api-key> wandb:latest